adslbarxatov/GeomagDataDrawer/docs/index.md

 of images of curves and objects.
 Its lower right corner coincides with the lower right corner of an edge curve image.
 Accordingly, to increase the plotting area, it’s necessary to move this image further to the right and/or down.

-Finally, if work on the diagram hasn’t been completed, all data and settings can be saved to the app's own file format, and then restored at the next start.
+Finally, if work on the diagram hasn’t been completed, all data and settings can be saved to the app’s own file format, and then restored at the next start.
 This function is duplicated by the *function of autosave (when closed) and auto-recovery (when opened)* of the app state.